John Neilson (Lower Canada politician): Province of Canada

+Death and legacy

+Neilson died in Cap-Rouge in 1848 and was buried in the Presbyterian church cemetery in Valcartier.
+Twenty years after his death, his estate was assessed as more than £30,000 in assets, including real estate holdings, and only £25 in liabilities.

+In 1976, Neilson was designated a National Historic Person by the federal government's heritage registry.

-John Neilson is one of the major characters in the 3-volume series, A Chronicle of Lower Canada, which relates the events leading up to the Lower Canada Rebellion in 1837.
+Neilson is one of the major characters in a trilogy of historical novels, A Chronicle of Lower Canada, which relates the events leading up to the Lower Canada Rebellion in 1837.

-Neilson died at Cap-Rouge in 1848.

 There is a street named after him in Saint-Gabriel-de-Valcartier, Quebec.